Skip to content

 • GRE by itself is not encryption.

-• IPsec protects traffic but does not automatically create a normal routed interface like GRE does.
+• IPsec protects traffic.
+It does not create a routed interface like GRE does.

-• The underlay must be able to route between tunnel endpoints.
+• The underlay must route between tunnel endpoints before GRE or IPsec works.

-• Routes for remote private networks usually point to the tunnel IP, not the public WAN IP.
+• Routes for remote private networks point to the tunnel IP, not the public WAN IP.

-• A tunnel can appear up while traffic still fails because routes, ACLs, IPsec, or MTU are wrong.
+• A tunnel can show up/up while routes, IPsec, or MTU still break traffic.

-4. Why are ip mtu and ip tcp adjust-mss common on tunnels?
+• Explain why ip mtu and ip tcp adjust-mss belong on tunnels.